oslokommune/okdata-metadata-api/scripts/SCRIPTS.md

   * Adds editions and API distributions for BYM's geo datasets.
 * `set_distribution_type`
   * Initializes distribitions' `distribution_type` to either `file` or `api`.
+* `delete_datasets`
+  * Deletes datasets.
+These datasets must be identified beforehand explicitly declared in a list in the script.
+This script is meant to be used for deleting unused datasets from the dev environment.